Airbags are one of the most important safety features of your car and one should always ensure that they are in fully working condition.

 5. Damaged Airbag Module

 The airbag module tends to get damaged over time.
 It can be found under the driver seat or the front passenger seat.
-If the airbag module gets exposed to water or even light moisture it starts to corrode and results in a short circuit.
-When the module is shorted out, a DTC code is generated causing the airbag light to flash in the dashboard.
+If the airbag module gets exposed to water or even light moisture, it starts to corrode and results in a short circuit.
+When the module is shorted out, a DTC code is generated causing the airbag light to flash on the dashboard.

 |Bad Airbag Sensor||Airbag light illuminates||Faulty Airbag Sensor |

 Read the trouble codes from airbag control unit

 Airbag sensors are also known as crash sensors and depending on your vehicle model and make, they are located everywhere in the car.
 These sensors detect a collision and cause the airbags to engage.

 These sensors are usually located at the front to detect frontal collision and on the sides to detect a side impact.
 In modern cars, there are multiple sensors depending on how many airbags are offered.

 The sensor is basically a detecting device that can read rapid deacceleration of the vehicle and generates a signal as a response.
 Its basic function is to electronically communicate the information with the electronic control unit and all the equipment related to the airbag system.
 The intensity of the collision is also noted and it is used to determine whether or not the airbag should inflate.

 These sensors can be classified into two main kinds.
 The first one is the mass-type sensor.
 This is usually deployed in the front of the vehicle to measure a noticeable impact.
 It usually contains two sensors, one of which is inside the engine while the other one is installed in the area of passenger seating.